josephlee3454/data-structures-and-algorithms-python-n/READEME.md

 # Visit GitHub!.
 ## resources: stack overflow
 ## overveiw
-* we are going to retrun the next npode in the linked list if there is no node we will return a null value
+* we are going to merge two linked lists
 # feature tasks

-* ​Create a Node class that has properties for the value stored in the Node, and a pointer to the next Node.
-* Within your LinkedList class, include a head property.
-Upon instantiation, an empty Linked List should be created.
-* Define a method called insert which takes any value as an argument and adds a new node with that value to the head of the list with an O(1) Time performance.
-* Define a method called includes which takes any value as an argument and returns a boolean result depending on whether that value exists as a Node’s value somewhere within the list.
-* Define a method called toString (or __str__ in Python) which takes in no arguments and returns a string representing all the values in the Linked List, formatted as:
+# Write a function called mergeLists which takes two linked lists as arguments.
+Zip the two linked lists together into one so that the nodes alternate between the two lists and return a reference to the head of the zipped list.
+Try and keep additional space down to O(1).
+You have access to the Node class and all the properties on the Linked List class as well as the methods created in previous challenges.
 # Dependencies
 * poetry
 * python